Table of Contents

 In other words, it means being aware of what you're doing while you're doing it and not letting your mind wander off into thinking about the past or worrying about the future.

-Practicing mindfulness every day is a challenge, especially for those new to it.
+Practicing mindfulness daily is a challenge, especially for those new to it.
 Setting short-term or rushed goals is not advisable when embarking on a mindfulness journey.

 Eventually, you will want to incorporate mindfulness in all aspects of your life, developing a mindfulness habit.

-This can include mindful movement, mindful eating, driving, reading, listening to music, regular mindfulness practice, or even washing dishes.
+This includes mindful movement, eating, driving, reading, listening to music, regular mindfulness meditation practice, or even washing dishes.

 The simple practice of mindfulness has been shown to provide a plethora of benefits, some of which are: